Infant - Neonate

 How to handle the many admirers who come to see your new baby

-When a baby arrives, so do droves of people who want to see the little one.
+When a baby arrives, so do visitors who want to see the little one.
 Everyone from your in-laws to your best friends to your coworkers want to stop by and say hi.
-The kindest visitors recognize that you’re exhausted and adjusting to a very new reality, while others will hog your baby and overstay their welcome.
-Here are our best, creative tips for surviving as a new mom when the baby-holding, food-bringing wolves come out.
+The kindest visitors recognize that you’re exhausted and adjusting to a very new reality, while others will likely try to overstay their welcome.
+Here are our best, creative tips for surviving as a new parent when the baby-holding, food-bringing friends and relatives come to visit.

 Visitors who just won’t leave